 SZN-043 is our candidate in development for severe alcoholic hepatitis, or AH.
-SZN-043, a hepatocyte-specific R-spondin mimetic bispecific fusion protein targeting ASGR1, is the first development candidate using Surrozen's SWEETS technology which is designed to mimic the regenerative properties of the protein R-Spondin by enhancing Wnt signaling in a cell-targeted manner.
+SZN-043, a hepatocyte-specific R-spondin mimetic bispecific fusion protein targeting ASGR1, is the first development candidate using our SWEETS technology which is designed to mimic the regenerative properties of the protein R-Spondin by enhancing Wnt signaling in a cell-targeted manner.
 In multiple preclinical animal models of liver injury and fibrosis, SZN-043 has been shown to selectively activate Wnt signaling in the liver, stimulate transient hepatocyte proliferation, improve liver function and reduce fibrosis.
 Enrollment for the Phase 1a clinical trial in patients with chronic liver disease and healthy volunteers is ongoing.
-We anticipate safety data by the end of 2023 which may allow us to initiate a Phase 1b clinical trial in 2024 in patients with alcoholic hepatitis with proof-of-concept data which could then be expected in the second half of 2024.
+We expect to announce data in Q1 2024 which may allow us to initiate a Phase 1b clinical trial in 2024 in patients with alcoholic hepatitis.
+We anticipate proof-of-concept data may be available in the second half of 2024 from the Phase 1b.

 SZN-1326 is our candidate in development for moderate to severe inflammatory bowel disease, or IBD, with ulcerative colitis as the first proposed indication.
-SZN-1326, a Fzd5 targeted bi-specific antibody, is the first development candidate designed using Surrozen's SWAP technology and targets the Wnt-signaling pathway in the intestinal epithelium.
+SZN-1326, a Fzd5 targeted bi-specific antibody, is the first development candidate designed using our SWAP technology and targets the Wnt-signaling pathway in the intestinal epithelium.
 In preclinical animal models of acute and chronic colitis, SZN-1326 has been shown to transiently activate Wnt signaling in the diseased intestine, stimulate intestinal epithelial regeneration, reduce inflammation and reduce disease activity.
 Enrollment for the SZN-1326 Phase 1a clinical trial in healthy volunteers is ongoing.

-We anticipate additional safety data by the end of 2023 which may allow us to initiate a Phase 1b clinical trial in patients with ulcerative colitis in 2024 and proof-of-concept data could then be expected in the second half of 2024.
+We expect to announce data in Q1 2024 which may allow us to initiate a Phase 1b clinical trial in patients with ulcerative colitis in 2024.
+We anticipate proof-of-concept data may be available in the second half of 2024 from the Phase 1b.